sarcusa/LME-dust-drought/README.md

 # LME-dust-drought
-Supporting code for analyzes performed for the manuscript Dust-Drought Nexus in the Southwestern United States: A Proxy-Model Comparison Approach by S. H. Arcusa, N. P. McKay, C. M. Carrillo and T. R. Ault
+Supporting code for analyzes performed for the manuscript Dust-Drought Nexus in the Southwestern United States: A Proxy-Model Comparison Approach by S. H. Arcusa, N. P. McKay, C. M. Carrillo and T. R. Ault.

 # Data source